TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/50 - Philippians/Philippians 2/Philippians 2.20.md

 ---

-For I have no man likeminded, who will care truly for your state.
+For I have no one else like-minded, who will truly care about you.